AS619/Automatic-Watering-Schedule/README.md

-# 💧 Automatic Watering Schedule for a Growing Platform🌿⚙️
+# 💧 Automatic Watering Schedule for a Growing Platform🌿🍃

 ### 🌱 Automatic Watering Schedule for Plants: Developing a machine learning model to assess real-time water requirements for plants.